johans-work/paid-source/README.md

 A way to sell ownership of source available software and digital goods.

+# Background

+There is a grave misunderstanding of the legal system and of transactions in general, especially when it comes to commerce.

+There is little to no litigation against consumers that steal or don't pay or commit petty fraud.
+Not even shoplifting anymore.
+And not even by the IRS for taxes.
+The government simply does not have the resources, nor the interest, to go after such cases, beyond scare tactics.

+In other words, almost all transactions have no legal or government intervention or support.
+But the good news is, they never required it.

+We are perfectly capable of making an honest transaction, and we pay our taxes one way or the other.
+Fulfilling a social contract is common sense for most of us.

 # Buying

 The buyer pays the author a one time price for ownership of a copy and proof of purchase.